 Evander Holyfield Net Worth

 Professional Career: After he took home the bronze medal in the Light Heavyweight division at the 1984 Summer Olympics, Evander Holyfield made his debut as a professional at the age of 21.
+He was nicknamed "The Real Deal".
 It was in 1985 that he moved up to the cruiserweight division, where he won his first title the following year with his win over Dwight Muhammad Qawi for the WBA Cruiserweight belt.
 Next, he defeated Ricky Parkey and Carlos De Leon to fetch the Lineal, IBF and WBC titles and eventually become the Undisputed Cruiserweight Champion.
-In 1988, he achieved his first win as a heavyweight, as he defeated Buster Douglas for the The Ring, Lineal, WBC, WBA and IBF titles in 1990.
-As for Evander's other victories over notable fighters are those against George Foreman, Larry Holmes, Riddick Bowe, Ray Mercer, Mike Tyson (two times), Michael Moorer, John Ruiz, Michael Dokes and Hasim Rahman.
-What's more, Evander Holyfield is the only four-time World Heavyweight Champion.
-He turned out the winner of the WBA, WBC and IBF titles in 1990, the WBA and IBF titles in 1993, as well as WBA titles in 1996 and 2000.
-He had a futile attempt to win The World Heavyweight Championship for the fifth time on December 20, 2008, but he lost a controversial majority decision to WBA Heavyweight Champion Nicolay Valuev in Sweden.
-He was 45 at the time.
+In 1988, he achieved his first win as a heavyweight, as he defeated Buster Douglas for The Ring, Lineal, WBC, WBA and IBF titles in 1990.
+Holyfield didn't experience his first professional loss until 1992 when he lost against Riddick Bowe.
+He regained the crown in a rematch one year later, defeating Bowe for the WBA and IBF titles but later lost them in an upset against Michael Moorer in 1994.

 Evander Holyfield Money Issues: Just like Mike Tyson, Evander Holyfield somehow managed to blow through a fortune that at one time peaked above $200 million.
 During his career Holyfield earned an estimated $230 million in prize money alone.
 Unfortunately all that money was gone by 2008 when his 109 room Atlanta mansion was lost to foreclosure.
 The mansion was 54,000 square feet on 234 acres.
 The house cost more than $1 million a year to maintain.
 After being foreclosed, the house sold at public auction for $7.5 million.
 Unfortunately, Evander owed a bank more than twice that amount for the house's mortgage.
-As of January 2013, he also owes several hundred thousand dollars in back taxes to the IRS.
+As of January 2013, he also owed several hundred thousand dollars in back taxes to the IRS.
 Most of Holyfield's prized possessions have been sold at auction over the years to cover a number of debts and obligations, including his Olympic bronze medal, 20 pairs of fight gloves, championship rings, belts and 25 match robes and shorts.